Jeffrey Brotman: Early life and education

 Brotman was born in a Jewish family in Tacoma, Washington, the son of Pearl and Bernie Brotman.
 His grandparents were Jewish emigrants from the Kingdom of Romania (now Romania) to Saskatchewan; his parents immigrated to the US and settled in Tacoma.
 His father was an owner of Seattle Knitting Mills.
 Along with his uncles, he owned a chain of 18 retail stores in Washington and Oregon named Bernie's.

 In 1965, the family moved to Seattle.
 Brotman graduated from the University of Washington in 1964 with a degree in political science and in 1967 with a J.D.
 He was a member of the Zeta Beta Tau fraternity at the University of Washington.

 Career

-After college and law school, he and his brother, Michael, founded a women's jeans store named Bottoms; and in the 1980s, they founded the Jeffrey Michael chain of men's clothing stores, which they operated into the 1990s.
+After college and law school, he and his brother, Michel, founded a women's jeans store named Bottoms; and in the 1980s, they founded the Jeffrey Michael chain of men's clothing stores, which they operated into the 1990s.

 In 1982, Brotman cofounded Costco Wholesale Corporation with Jim Sinegal, a protégé of Sol Price, the founder of PriceSmart.
 He served as chairman from the company's inception until his death, except during a stretch from 1993 to 1994 when he was vice chairman.
 In 2017, Costco operated 736 warehouse stores.

 Brotman was also an early investor in Howard Schultz's Starbucks Corporation.